Constitution of the Southern Counties Amateur Bands Association

 Safeguarding applies to Vulnerable Adults and Young People as well as to children under the age of 18. scaba expects ALL bands to have their own Safeguarding Policies and Procedures in place.

-We need to know the name and contact number of the person who will be responsible for Safeguarding in your band on the day of the event.
+Safeguarding in your band on the day of the event.
 Should any form of Safeguarding incident occur on the day, scaba will deal with matters appropriately.
 This is likely to involve liaising with your band’s Safeguarding Lead.
 We reserve the right to act independently and without the permission of individual bands if we deem it necessary to properly exercise our duty of care to participants in and volunteers at our events.

 Bands are expected to be fully responsible for all members of their group (playing or otherwise) and are expected to advise scaba should any concerns arise.